user2745/exchange-contracts/README.md

 Adding liquidity to a swap:

 Use the `addLiquidity` function and the `two addresses of the tokens you're adding` to the pool, the `amountDesired` is how much you want to add, the `amountMin` is the extent to which B/A price can go up before the transaction reverts.
-The `to` address is the address created that was created for the swap and `deadline` is the deadline at which the transaction will revert if it hasn't already been processed.
+The `to` address is the address that was created for the swap and `deadline` is the deadline at which the transaction will revert if it hasn't already been processed.

 For more information on the function refer to: [Router02 | Uniswap](https://docs.uniswap.org/protocol/V2/reference/smart-contracts/router-02#addliquidity)